RIshi-Raj-noobie/Hacker-news-trend/README.md

 # Hacker News Top Stories Analyzer

 A Python script that performs data analysis and sentiment analysis on the current top stories from Hacker News (news.ycombinator.com).
-This project demonstrates skills in working with APIs, data processing, and visualization.
+This project demonstrates skills in working with APIs, data processing, and visualization.*THIS IS JUST A SAMPLE MODEL WITH NO CURRENT WORKING APPLICATION USEFUL ONLY AS A REFERENCE FOR KNOWN THINGS AND CONTAINS ONLY CODE ; FILES MUST BE CREATED ON OWN FOR THE USE OF CODE *

 ## 🚀 Features